 If you are joining a group practice—either single specialty or multispecialty—in an ownership capacity out of residency, you are likely buying in.
 The price of buying in will vary as will the method of payment.
 Some buy-ins can be paid over a number of years.
 Physicians can also start at a group practice as an employee and become an owner-partner.

-For those interested in either a group or solo practice ownership arrangement, the AMA Private Practice Physicians Section (AMA-PPPS) is a newly formed member interest group which seeks to preserve the freedom, independence and integrity of private practice.
+For those interested in either a group or solo practice ownership arrangement, the AMA Private Practice Physicians Section is a recently formed member interest group which seeks to preserve the freedom, independence and integrity of private practice.